 A test in which a special camera takes photos showing the inside of the back of the eye.

 A doctor trained to give low vision examinations and prescribe low vision devices and services.

 The part of the retina responsible for sharp central vision.

 The light-sensitive tissue at the back of the eye.

-A protein made by the blood vessels that, at high levels, can cause abnormal blood vessels to leak fluid and also result in the growth of abnormal blood vessels.
+A protein made by the blood vessels that, at high levels, can cause blood vessels to leak fluid and also result in the growth of abnormal blood vessels.